DrKChiu/Local-pdf-renamer/README.md

 ## Usage

-1.  **Place the `rename_pdfs.py` script in the directory containing your PDF files.**
+1. **Place the `rename_pdfs.py` script in the directory containing your PDF files, or specify a directory path.**
 2. **Open your terminal or command prompt.**
 3. **Navigate to the directory where your PDFs and the script are located:**
     ```bash
     cd /path/to/your/pdf/folder
     ```
     (Replace `/path/to/your/pdf/folder` with the actual path to your PDF files.)

 4. **Run the script:**
     ```bash
+    # Rename PDFs in the current directory
     python3 rename_pdfs.py

+    # Rename PDFs in a specific directory
+    python3 rename_pdfs.py /path/to/your/pdf/folder
     ```

-The script will scan for PDF files in the current directory and attempt to rename them.
+The script will scan for PDF files in the specified directory and attempt to rename them.
 Output messages will indicate which files were renamed or if any errors occurred.

 ## Important Notes